Guidance for Postgraduate Researchers

 How to apply for approval:

-All applications for placement approval must be made in advance by the Postgraduate Researcher using the Research in Practice (RinP) Placement Approval Form.
+All applications for placement approval must be made in advance by the postgraduate researcher using the form below:

 A copy of the approval form questions can be previewed in advance.